As demanding as Pilates can be, Teresa brings out the joy of movement and the fun in trying something challenging.”

 Teresa is uniquely qualified as a Pilates instructor.
 A combined total of 30 yrs of Dance, Pilates and Physical Therapy experience informs her integrated approach to the art and science of helping people find ease and joy in movement.
 A native New Yorker, Teresa toured worldwide for almost a decade as a soloist with the Martha Graham Dance Company of New York City, the oldest and most celebrated contemporary dance company in America.
 She has been a licensed physical therapist since 1996, earning a Master’s Degree from the University of Pittsburgh.

-Teresa holds triple Pilates certifications with the respected:
+Teresa holds Pilates training and certification with the respected:

 Pilates With Teresa

-In 1999, Teresa founded the now flourishing Pilates program through the School of Medicine’s Health Improvement Program at Stanford University where she continues to be a principal instructor and lecturer.
-A teacher of teachers, she is frequently invited to contribute at Pilates conferences such as the Pilates Method Alliance Annual Meeting.
-Pilates with Teresa, her private practice created in 1999, continues to be a source of pride and accomplishment though she counts her greatest blessings as her two children, Katelyn and Tyler.
+Teresa founded the now flourishing Pilates program through the School of Medicine’s Health Improvement Program at Stanford University where she served as principal instructor and lecturer for two decades, teaching her sold-out trademarked Aging Strong Pilates® classes.
+A teacher of teachers, she is frequently invited to present at Pilates conferences such as the Pilates Method Alliance Annual Meeting and IDEA World Conference.
+Her private practice Pilates with Teresa LLC, is celebrating over two decades of service to the community and continues to be a source of pride and accomplishment though she counts her greatest blessings as her two children, Katelyn and Tyler, and her rock of Gibraltar husband, Tom.

 - To inspire people to find joy in painfree movement